Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 | singnal3: sidecar container in pod | `istio3` or `i3` | `linkerd3` or `l3` | `kuma3` or `k3` | `kongmesh3` or `km3` | `consul3` or `c3` | (NO sidecar) | `aws3` or `a3` |
 | singnal4: init container in pod | `istio4` or `i4` | `linkerd4` or `l4` | `kuma4` or `k4` | `kongmesh4` or `km4` | `consul4` or `c4` | (NO sidecar) | `aws4` or `a4` |

-Multiple signals detected would results in multiple parts in value seperated by `,`.
+Multiple signals detected would result in multiple parts in comma(`,`) seperated parts.

 For example, if we found label `istio-injection=enabled` in KIC's namespace, and `kuma.io/sidecar-injected=true` annotation, `kuma-sidecar` container in KIC's pod, the message would be `kinm=i1,k2,k3`.

-Values in service mesh share part
+Values in service mesh distribution part

-The value would have to parts: mesh name and mesh share(in [0,1]).
-If there are services running in different service meshes, the share are reported seperately.
-For example, 50 of 100 services are running in kuma, 25 of 100 services are running in istio, we have this message `mshare=k0.50,i0.25`.
+The value would have the following parts: total number of services, mesh names and number of services running in this mesh.
+If there are services running in different service meshes, the numbers are reported seperately.
+For example, 50 of 100 services are running in kuma, 25 of 100 services are running in istio, we have this message `mshare=100,k50,i25`.

 The three parts of detection results are combined to one line seperated by `;`.
 For example, the final reported message to splunk would be combined by the three key-value pairs above.
 The final message reported would be
 ```
-mdep=i1,k1,k2,k3;kinm=i1,k2,k3;mshare=k0.50,i0.25
+mdep=i1,k1,k2,k3;kinm=i1,k2,k3;mshare=100,k50,m25
 ```